Yang-Ryan/Scrabble-AI-Agent/README.md

 ## Training the RL Agent

 To train our model, you can add many command line args:
+1. train with greedy agent (RL vs Greedy)
+2. train with yourself (RL vs RL) <- this method will provide a three-game evaluation with greedy agent at every episode
+3. play game!

 ```bash
 python main.py train \